w3c/wai-tutorials/source/menus/flyout.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-### Improve keyboard support

-There are two roles top-level menu items in fly-out menus can have for keyboard users:

-1. It is just a toggle for the sub menu.
-2. It links to a page itself and needs to toggle the sub menu.
+### Keyboard users

-Usually the submenu should not open when the focus enters the top-level menu item as a keyboard would need to step through all the submenu items to get to the next top-level item.
+Usually the submenu should not open when the top-level menu item is focused as a keyboard user would need to step through all the submenu items to get to the next top-level item.

 #### Toggle submenu using the top-level menu item
 {:.ap}